-Grade: 7 Claim: Writing: Students write effectively when using and/or analyzing sources.
-Items designed to measure this claim may address the standards and evidences listed below and the writing standards for literacy in History/Social Studies, Science, and Technical Subjects 6-12 Standards: Write arguments to support claims with clear reasons and relevant evidence. evidence logically.
-W1 and evidence.

-Evidences:

-Written Expression:

-Development of Ideas

-The student response addresses the prompt and provides effective and comprehensive development of the claim, topic and/or narrative elements4 by using clear and convincing reasoning, details, textbased evidence, and/or description; the development is consistently appropriate to the task, purpose, and audience.

-Organization

-The student response demonstrates purposeful coherence, clarity, and cohesion5 and includes a strong introduction, conclusion, and a logical, well-executed progression of ideas, making it easy to follow the writer's progression of ideas.

-Clarity of Language

-The student response establishes and maintains an effective style, while attending to the norms and conventions of the discipline.
-The response uses precise language consistently, including descriptive words and phrases, sensory details, linking and transitional words, words to indicate tone6, and/or domainspecific vocabulary.

-Knowledge of Language and Conventions

-The student response demonstrates command of the conventions of standard English consistent with effectively edited writing.
-Though there may be a few minor errors in a.
-Introduce claim(s), acknowledge alternate or
+Grade: 8

+Claim: Writing: Students write effectively when using and/or analyzing sources.
-- opposing claims, and organize the reasons and - b.
-Support claim(s) with logical_reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text. - c.
-Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), reasons, - d.
-Establish and maintain a formal style. - Provide a concluding statement or section that follows from and supports the argument presented.

-Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.

-- a.
-Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information, using such as definition, classification. comparison/ contrast, and cause/effect; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aiding comprehension. - b.
-Develop the topic with relevant facts, definitions, concrete details, quotations, or other information and examples. - c.
-Use appropriate transitions to create cohesion and clarify the relationships among ideas and concepts. - d.
-Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
-Establish and maintain a formal style. - f.
+ng: Students write effectively when using and/or analyzing sc - ned to measure this claim may address the standards and evid - n History/Social Studies, Science, and Technical Subjects 6-12 Standards: Evidences: Write arguments to support claims with clear reasons and relevant evidence.
+Written Expression: Development of Ideas W1 a.
+Introduce claim(s), acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically. b.
+Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text. c.
+Use words, phrases, and clauses to create cohesion and clarify the relationships among claim(s), counterclaims, reasons, and evidence. d.
+Establish and maintain a formal style. e.
+Provide a concluding statement or section that The student response addresses the prompt and provides effective and comprehensive development of the claim, topic and/or narrative elements7 by using clear and convincing reasoning, details, text-based evidence, and/or description; the development is consistently appropriate to the task, purpose, and audience.
+Organization The student response demonstrates W2 follows from and supports the argument presented.
+Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. a.
+Introduce a topic clearly, previewing what is to follow; organize ideas, concepts, and information into broader categories; include formatting (e.g., headings), graphics (e.g., charts, tables), and multimedia when useful to aiding comprehension. b.
+Develop the topic with relevant, well-chosen facts, definitions, concrete details, quotations, or other information and examples. c.
+Use appropriate and varied transitions to create cohesion and clarify the relationships among ideas and concepts. d.
+Use precise language and domain-specific vocabulary to inform about or explain the topic. e.
+Establish and maintain a formal style. f.
 Provide a concluding statement or section that follows from and supports the information or explanation presented.

-Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive

-W2
+Purposeful coherence, clarity, and cohesion8 and includes a strong introduction, conclusion, and a logical, well-executed progression of ideas, making it easy to follow the writer's progression of ideas.
+Clarity of Language The student response establishes and maintains an effective style, while attending to the norms and conventions of the discipline.
+The response uses precise language consistently, including descriptive words and phrases, sensory details, linking and transitional words, words to indicate tone9, and/or domain-specific vocabulary.
+Knowledge of Language and Conventions of standard English consistent with W3 Write narratives to develop real or imagined experiences or events using effective technique, relevant descriptive effectively edited writing.
+Though there may be a few minor errors in

-4 Per the CCSS, narrative elements in grades 3-5 may include: establishing a situation, organizing a logical event sequence, describing scenes, objects or people, developing characters personalities, and using dialogue as appropriate.
+7 Per the CCSS, narrative elements in grades 3-5 may include: establishing a situation, organizing a logical event sequence, describing scenes, objects or people, developing characters personalities, and using dialogue as appropriate.
 In grades 6-8, narrative elements may include, in addition to the grades 3-5 elements, establishing a context, situating events in a time and place, developing a point of view, developing characters' motives.
 In grades 9-11, narrative elements may include, in addition to the grades 3-8 elements, outlining step-by-step procedures, creating one or more points of view, and constructing event models of what happened.
-The elements to be assessed are expressed in gradelevel standards 3 for writing and elucidated in the scoring guide for each PCR.
+The elements to be assessed are expressed in grade-level standards 3 for writing and elucidated in the scoring guide for each PCR.